Doug “Songuy” Robertson has made a career of being a wannabe rockstar.

-Doug 's had various solo and combo incarnations.
-In the mid '70s the formation of his band SHELTER, resulted in his tune "Bridge Builder" appearing on the compilation album "Come Back Soon" in Northern California.
+Doug enjoyed various solo and combo incarnations like 1975’s formation of Christian band SHELTER, recording his tune "Bridge Builder” on the compilation album "Come Back Soon”.

 Performing credits include opening appearances for Johnny Rivers, Leonard Nimoy, Len Chandler and Al Jarreau.
-He has been a featured act as a soloist and with his three bands: SHELTER, DOUG ROBERTSON & CO and mAX YASGUR’S FARM at many clubs, festivals and venues in the Northern Nevada and California.
+He has been a featured act as a soloist and with his bands.

-He produced the albums “New Clothes”, “Salute” and the self titled debut CD for the band ZERO THEORY (With top 40 placement on national indie charts)
+After founding his production company Nostrebor Music, he produced his own albums “New Clothes” and “Salute” and the self titled debut CD for the band ZERO THEORY (With top 40 placement on national indie charts)